 4 Things You Can Do To Keep Bed Bugs At Bay

 The best action is always to contact a pest control expert when an infestation becomes unmanageable.
-A qualified pest control agent has the necessary equipment and expertise when it comes to identifying pests and carrying out the proper treatment method.
+A qualified pest control agent has the necessary equipment and expertise in identifying pests and carrying out the proper treatment method.
 Pest control professionals provide high-quality services and long-lasting solutions to your pest problem.
 They are certified to conduct treatment procedures such as bed bug heat treatment, chemical treatment, termite elimination, rodent control, and other methods that call for special handling.
 Nevertheless, you can take the following actions to help lessen the effects of your pest problem and deter pests from returning in the future:

 1. Eliminate Survival Tools For Pests (I.E., Food And Water Sources And Shelter).

 The US Environmental Protection Agency (EPA) always emphasizes the importance of pest prevention.
 One of the most effective measures to keep pests out of your property is removing things that attract them, like food, water, and breeding spots.
 First, you must store your food in airtight glass or plastic receptacles.
 Second, you must dispose of leftovers in garbage cans with tight lids.
 Of course, you must regularly clean your home and keep it free from trash, clutter, and standing water, providing pests extra room to thrive and breed.

 2. Seal Or Block Openings Or Entry Points.

 Keeping your windows and doors screened creates a barrier between your household and pests, according to SC Johnson (2021).
 Moreover, you must seal any gaps, holes, or cracks on the walls or around your doors and windows.
 Entrance points can be sealed or caulked to keep pests out permanently.
 In addition, you must repair home damages like torn screens, broken glass on windows, and even plumbing issues such as leaks or clogs.